-The U.S. Department of Energy National Science Bowl® is a nationwide competition held annually to promote science and technology in education.
-High school students compete as teams in an action-packed quiz bowl format to answer questions on science, math, and engineering.
+The U.S. Department of Energy National Science Bowl® is a nationwide competition held annually to promote science and technology engineering and math (STEM).
+Middle and high school students compete as teams in an action-packed quiz bowl format to answer questions on science, math, and engineering.

 Ken Mechling (412) 386-7249